isayevlab/pKa-ANI/README.md

 ## INSTALLATION

-To install pKa-ANI, navigate to the directory of the source that you've download and ;
+To install pKa-ANI, navigate to the directory of the source that you've downloaded and ;

 ```bash
 python setup.py install